SMS: Satellite phone networks

-All commercial satellite phone networks except ACeS and OptusSat support SMS.
 While early Iridium handsets only support incoming SMS, later models can also send messages.
 The price per message varies for different networks.
 Unlike some mobile phone networks, there is no extra charge for sending international SMS or to send one to a different satellite phone network.
 SMS can sometimes be sent from areas where the signal is too poor to make a voice call.

 Satellite phone networks usually have web-based or email-based SMS portals where one can send free SMS to phones on that particular network.

 Unreliability

 Unlike dedicated texting systems like the Simple Network Paging Protocol and Motorola's ReFLEX protocol, SMS message delivery is not guaranteed, and many implementations provide no mechanism through which a sender can determine whether an SMS message has been delivered in a timely manner.
 SMS messages are generally treated as lower-priority traffic than voice, and various studies have shown that around 1% to 5% of messages are lost entirely, even during normal operation conditions, and others may not be delivered until long after their relevance has passed.
 The use of SMS as an emergency notification service in particular has been questioned.